OchaUni-Physical-Activity-Measurement/ActiWearCheck/README.md

 #### full documentation (help)
 ```
-method: 'hr_continue' (default), 'calories_continue', 'calories_hourly','all'
+method: 'hr_continue' (default), 'calories_continue', 'calories_hourly', 'steps_day', 'steps_hourly', 'all'
-evaluate valid wear days,
+Evaluate valid wear days.
-if 'hr_continue', from the number of minutes with HR data found in daily data files.
+'hr_continue': from the number of minutes with HR data found in daily data files.
 HR data files are used.
-if 'calories_continue', from the number of minutes with EE above REE.
+'calories_continue': from the number of minutes with EE above REE.
 Minute data files are used.
-if 'calories_hourly', from the number of hours with a least a selected number of minutes with EE above REE minute.
+'calories_hourly': from the number of hours with a least a selected number of minutes with EE above REE minute.
 Minute data files are used.
+'steps_day': from the number of steps recorded during the day.
+Steps files are used.
+'steps_hourly': from the number of hours with enough steps during the day.
+Minute steps data files are used.

 hr_continue: int between 0 and 1440. (default = 600)
 number of minutes to be used as evaluation criteria for the 'hr_continue' method.